-Cashflow loans tend to be the ideal funding source for Management Buy Out / In and acquisitions whereby leverage against existing assets is usually insufficent to meet a purchase price in full.
+Cashflow loans tend to be the ideal funding source for Management Buy Out / In and acquisitions whereby leverage against existing assets is usually insufficient to meet a purchase price in full.

-Returning to EBITDA, cashflow loan covenants are centred on suitable EBITDA margins.
+Returning to EBITDA, cash flow loan covenants are centered on suitable EBITDA margins.
 The covenants' main function is to identify the financial risk that an applicant company feasibly assume over the lifetime of the loan without any detrimental impact on the running of its business.
-The most important covenants are achieving a minimum level of EBITDA and holding a minimum cassh balance (usually 3 months loan repayment as headroom).
+The most important covenants are achieving a minimum level of EBITDA and holding a minimum cash balance (usually 3 months loan repayment as headroom).

 Security no longer necessarily involves physical assets!